What To Do If You’re Denied

 Look forward.
 Be proud of your options and yourself.
 Focus on making your college experience the best it can be, wherever you land.

-Read this article from the Huffington Post about what to do if you don’t get into your dream college.
+Read this article from the Georgia Tech Blog about what to do if you don’t get into your dream college.